EUROPE MARKETS: European Stocks Fall On Stumble In Oil Prices, Central Bank Concerns

 Continue Reading Below

-A slide in oil prices and nagging worries about the end of ultraloose monetary policy contributed to pushing European stocks lower Friday.
+European stocks ended in slightly negative territory on Friday, pushed lower by a slide in oil prices and nagging worries about the potential end of ultraloose monetary policy.

-The Stoxx Europe 600 fell 0.2% to 379.72, but was off session lows.
-The only group moving higher was utilities, as the sector has a haven reputation stemming from its relatively higher yields and stable growth.
+The region's stocks pared its losses after the release of the closely watched monthly jobs figures from the U.S., which can help the Federal Reserve decide how to proceed with monetary policy.
+Nonfarm payrolls increased by more-than-expected 222,000 in June (http://www.marketwatch.com/story/us-adds-222000-jobs-in-june-as-hiring-surges-2017-07-07), beating the 180,000 forecast by analysts polled by MarketWatch.
+The unemployment rate, however, ticked up to 4.4% from 4.3% and wage growth was weak.

-Regional stocks were little changed after the release of closely watched monthly jobs figures from the U.S., which can help the Federal Reserve decide how to proceed with monetary policy.
-Nonfarm payrolls increased by more-than-expected 222,000 in June (http://www.marketwatch.com/story/us-adds-222000-jobs-in-june-as-hiring-surges-2017-07-07).
+"While there were divergent surprises in different aspects of the report, we don't see it calling into question expectations for Fed balance sheet reduction being announced in September and rates being hiked in December in line with the June FOMC meeting guidance," Ted Wieseman, economist at Morgan Stanley, said in a note.

-The Stoxx 600 was on course for a second straight loss.
+Friday's decline fro the Stoxx 600 marked a second straight loss.
 Thursday's session ended lower by 0.7% (http://www.marketwatch.com/story/european-stocks-slip-after-fed-minutes-cause-bemusement-2017-07-06) as minutes from the European Central Bank's (http://www.marketwatch.com/story/ecb-considered-abandoning-vow-to-accelerate-qe-2017-07-06) and Federal Reserve's respective meetings in June fueled fears among traders that the easy-money era in monetary policy is starting to come to an end.

 Continue Reading Below